 Double-check Your Orders to Avoid These Assembly Errors

-Footprint mismatch: A component identified in the BOM is too big, too small, or otherwise incorrect for its designated position.
+A component identified in the BOM is too big, too small, or otherwise incorrect for its designated position.

 Consigned or partial turnkey assembly jobs cannot proceed unless the components for each line item in the BOM are contained on their own clearly marked reel or tape, or in a single bag or tray.

-Simultaneous consigned or partial turnkey orders are certainly welcome from any customer but if the parts for each order are not separated into an independent box or bag with the accompanying BOM, assembly cannot begin.
+Simultaneous consigned or partial turnkey orders are certainly welcome from any customer.
+But if you don’t separate the parts for each order into an independent box or bag with the accompanying BOM, assembly cannot begin.

-Last-minute design changes sometimes occur but the BOM and all assembly files, instructions, and materials must be updated to coincide with those revisions.
+Last-minute design changes sometimes occur.
+But the BOM and all assembly files, instructions, and materials must be updated to coincide with those revisions.

 Polarity not marked

 If you don’t clearly indicate the anode or cathode of diodes or if the polarity of other components is not evident, PCB assembly process must be delayed.